Please register or login to continue

 188. Share it as you can with others, all the knowledge you have gained through his wisdom.

-189. And when you reach the end of life as it stares into death, do not look back to see your shadow.
+189. When you reach the end of life as it stares into death, do not look back to see your shadow.

 190. Look inwards into yourself instead.
 There, you will find what you are searching for.

 191. Look gently into your heart first.
-There, you will grow with the seed of compassion.
+There, you will grow with the seed of compassion and the virtue of humbleness.

 192. Look honestly into your soul deeply.
-There, you will release your burdens and fears.
+There, you will release your burdens and fears that will linger no longer.

 193. And if you find nothing, remain.
 Do not walk away.
 It is easy to walk away than to stay.

 194. For that is where Meleticism begins in one's journey.
-It is the awareness to walk in silence amidst the noise.
+It is the awareness to walk in silence amidst the noise and the deceit.

-195. Not in the knowing what will come, but in the dwelling within the presence of living.
+195. Not in the knowing what will come, but in the dwelling within the presence of living that embodies the essence of being.

-196. And in that presence of life, you become aware of To Ena, and why you have chosen the path towards it as man who is enlightened.
+196. And in that presence of life, you become aware of To Ena, and why you have chosen the path towards it as a person who is enlightened.

-197. Walk with the light with courage, as you walk you path.
-Do not fear it, but embrace it.
+197. Walk with the light with courage, as you walk your path.
+Do not fear death, but embrace life.

-198. Know that your death is only a precursor to your return to that which gave you birth, To Ena.
+198. Know that your death is only a precursor to your return to that which gave you birth in the beginning, To Ena.

 Recommend Write a ReviewReport